The watermark protects the online image. Your prints will be delivered without any marking.

 The explosion left behind a spectacular structure 70 light-years in diameter, composed of rapidly expanding gas interacting with the surrounding molecular clouds.
 This interaction creates the complex, filamentary structures visible today.
 At the heart of the nebula lies the remnant of the original star: an ultra-dense neutron star hurtling through space at over 800,000 km/h.

 Captured from Starfront Observatory in Texas, this image reveals the delicate structure of the remnant with its compression zones where the shock wave meets dense interstellar matter, forming these characteristic luminous filaments that give it the nickname Jellyfish Nebula.
+To the left in the field, another, more diffuse red nebula shares the scene: Sh2-249, a hydrogen region neighbouring the Jellyfish.

 Technical details